Hajime Moriyasu

-Hajime Moriyasu (森保 一, Moriyasu Hajime) is a Japanese football manager and former player who is currently manager of Japan national football team.
+Hajime Moriyasu (森保 一, Moriyasu Hajime) is a Japanese football manager and former player he is the currently manager of Japan national football team.
 He made more than 250 appearances in 14 years with Sanfrecce Hiroshima, including a year on loan to Kyoto Purple Sanga, before spending his final season as a professional with Vegalta Sendai.
-He also played 35 times for the Japan national team.
-His brother Hiroshi and his sons Shohei and Keigo are also footballers.
+He was capped 35 times for the Japan national team.
+His brother Hiroshi and his sons Shohei and Keigo have also been footballers.

+Moriyasu has been coach of the Japanese national team since 2018, leading the team to the 2019 AFC Asian Cup Final before losing to Qatar.
+He then achieved a round of 16 appearance at the 2022 FIFA World Cup and a quarter-final loss in the 2023 AFC Asian Cup.

 Club career

 Moriyasu was educated at and played for Nagasaki Nihon University High School.
 After finishing his school, he joined Japan Soccer League side Mazda in 1987.
 New manager Hans Ooft rated him highly and established him as an anchoring midfielder in the team.
 In April 1990, Moriyasu had a trial at Manchester United.
 When Japan's first ever professional league, J.League, started in 1993, Mazda was transformed to Sanfrecce Hiroshima for whom he continued to play.
 Together with Yahiro Kazama, he controlled Hiroshima's midfield and contributed to the club winning the second stage of the 1994 J1 League season.

 In 1998, Ooft became the manager of Kyoto Purple Sanga and recruited Moriyasu on a loan deal.
 The deal was initially meant to be a permanent one but infuriated Hiroshima supporters collected signatures against the deal, which forced the clubs to settle for a loan.
 He was the linchpin of Kyoto for the 1998 season.

-Moriyasu came back to Hiroshima for the 1999 season but find out his opportunities to play gradually decreasing mainly because of young Kazuyuki Morisaki's challenge for the place.
+Moriyasu came back to Hiroshima for the 1999 season but find his opportunities to play gradually decreasing mainly because of young Kazuyuki Morisaki's challenge for the place.

 He was offered a coaching position at Hiroshima in 2002 but turned it down to continue to play.
 He moved to Vegalta Sendai and retired there at the end of the 2003 season.